 Comets are quite the celestial spectacle.
 Would you believe that they are simply pieces of dusty ice?

-When a comet flies close to the Sun, some of its ice turns into a long, bright trail, or tail, of vapor.
-That tail is a comet's most amazing feature.
+When a comet flies close to the Sun, it heats up and spews dust and gases.
+Some of its ice turns into a giant glowing head larger than most planets.
+The dust and gases form a long, bright trail, or tail, of vapor that stretches away from the Sun for millions of kilometers.
+That tail is a comet’s most amazing feature.